ChigozieCO/terraform-beginner-bootcamp-2023/journal/week1.md

 The reason it is not recommended is that terraform is not a configuration management tool, we just save our statefile there.

+I also the cloudfront url as outputs in the outputs.tf files in the module and top level.

+I then ran the tf apply command and when there was a change to the content version terraform was able to invalidate the cloudfront cache and serve my new content immediately.